Alcohol and cancer prevention

 Try our handy alcohol calorie calculator to see how alcohol adds to your calorie intake.
 Cutting down on the amount you drink could help you to lose weight or maintain a healthy weight, which in turn can help to reduce your cancer risk.

 Tips for reducing your alcohol intake

-- Opt for the smallest serving size - avoid double measures of spirits, which are often encouraged as ‘better value’
+- Opt for the smallest serving size.
+Remember the standard serving size may not be the smallest.
+Avoid double measures of spirits, even if they are promoted as ‘better value’.

-- Dilute alcoholic drinks, or opt for low-calorie or low-alcohol alternatives - for example, opt for a white wine spritzer made with soda water rather than a full glass of wine
+- Dilute alcoholic drinks – ideally with a low-calorie mixer – to make them last longer.
+For example, opt for a small white wine spritzer with soda water rather than a large glass of wine.

 - Aim to keep a few days each week alcohol-free